 On another note, the book is not particularly durable.
 I have three Hobby Farms books and all show considerable wear and tear, despite receiving very little use.

 Keeping Ducks and Geese is full of beautiful full-color pictures and has a wonderful breed guide for both ducks and geese.

 The book’s information on duck behavior, getting started, housing, feeding, breeding, rearing ducklings, health, and general care are also good.
 Overall, this is a good beginner’s guide, albeit a bit short—sometimes it reads more like a summary than a comprehensive guide.

 Of course, it’s best for people who are interested in both ducks and geese, as it discusses both side-by-side.
 However, Chris Ashton also has a book titled Keeping Geese, which is larger and more comprehensive than this book.
-If you want ducks and geese, I’d recommend buying Keeping Geese in addition to a duck book, rather than buying this one. [check if they have a duck book].
+If you want ducks and geese, I’d recommend buying Keeping Geese in addition to a duck book, rather than buying this one.

 The Duck Handbook

 This is the only duck book I have that talks about ornamental breeds.
 In fact, it focuses on them nearly as much as commercial/utility breeds.
 If you want to raise ornamental ducks, I recommend this book.

 One of the authors was a scientific advisor for the Zoological Garden of Berlin and the other author was a freelance writer who doesn’t have ducks.
 Thus, this book is written more from a zoological or scientific perspective than a duck owner’s perspective.
 For example, the section on ducks for eggs talks about the formation of an egg and the properties of an egg (weight, color, nutrition), but there is no information whatsoever about actually raising ducks for eggs.